yihozhang/relational-ematching-benchmark/README.md

   It takes around 2 minutes to run.

 - `make medium` runs the full suite, but with a 100s timeout and fewer samples.
+  This takes about 15-20 minutes to run.

-- `make full` runs the full suite with no timeout and the full 10 samples.
+- `make full` runs the full suite with no timeout and 5 samples.
-  The minimum time is taken for each benchmark across the 10 runs.
+  The minimum time is taken for each benchmark across the 5 runs.
+  This takes about 12 hours to run.

 Additionally, `make submitted` will use the saved `out/benchmark.csv` to recreate the submitted results exactly.
 This only does the calculations and plotting,
 `make full` will re-run the entire experiment.

+The first time you run `make`, it will have to build the project, which will take a couple minutes.
+This will be cached for future invocations of `make`.

 ## Results Description